7sharp9/ReQuetzal/docs/syntax.md

 ## Algebraic Data Types

-the support for ADT allow the user to manipulate/represent data in typed manner, where the type modelize real world data in a very clear and concise manner.
+the support for ADT allow the user to manipulate/represent data in typed manner, where the type models real world data in a very clear and concise manner.

 To represent any data, a logic-like semantic is needed with the 2 basic constructs which are :